top of page

 Notice of Severance of Joint Tenancy

-When you purchase a property with another person, you can hold it in one of two ways: as tenants in common or as joint tenants.
-While both options have their own advantages, joint tenancy can be particularly beneficial when it comes to estate planning.
+When you buy property with someone else, you can hold it as either tenants in common or joint tenants.
+Each has benefits, but joint tenancy is often favourable for estate planning.

-However, if you're considering severing a joint tenancy due to a relationship breakdown or for tax purposes, there are important legal considerations to keep in mind before you serve a notice of severance.
-This is where RG Law comes in.
+If you're thinking about severing a joint tenancy, whether due to a relationship change or for tax reasons, there are important legal steps to consider before issuing a notice of severance.

-1) What’s The Difference Between Joint Tenants & Tenants In Common?
+What’s the Difference Between Joint Tenants & Tenants in Common?

 The New House